Austin Construction Worker Injured: Fell 20 Feet

 Expect OSHA to be especially diligent in this investigation, because they are in the midst of a campaign to reduce the instances of falls, especially in the construction industry.
 As the agency points out, even though fall deaths are preventable, in 2010, of the 774 total fatalities in the construction industry, 264 came as a result of falls.
 The agency is cracking down on employers who allow their workers to work at such heights without adequate fall protection.

-If you or a family member was injured or killed in a fall at a construction site, contact the Texas Construction Accident Injury Attorneys at Hill Law Firm as soon as possible for a free consultation, in order to protect your rights.
+If you or a family member was injured or killed in a fall at a construction site, contact the Texas Construction Accident Injury Attorney at Hill Law Firm as soon as possible for a free consultation, in order to protect your rights.